Douglas W. Owsley: Personal background

-Douglas W. Owsley was born on July 21, 1951 in Sheridan, Wyoming.
+Douglas W. Owsley was born on July 21, 1951, in Sheridan, Wyoming.
 He is the son of William "Bill" and Norma Lou (née Cooke) Owsley.
 The family lived in the ranching community of Lusk, Wyoming, located in the eastern part of the state, 20 mi from the Nebraska state border.
 His father was a game warden with the Wyoming Game and Fish Department, while his mother was a painter and stained glass artist.
 During his youth, Owsley attended Sunday school classes at the St. George's Episcopal Church of Lusk.

 The 2 sqmi that made up the Lusk community is surrounded by the eastern extension of the Black Hills National Forest.
 The nearby forest and foothills stirred Owsley's interest in nature and science.
-His summers were spent exploring abandoned mines, rock climbing and bike riding through the foothills, and sleeping outside with his friend, Mike Lyon.

-During elementary school, Owsley earned the highest scores in his class.
 Highly interested in the biology of animals, he grew up viewing wildlife and their carcasses as specimens from which to learn.
 He often asked questions of his teachers, displaying an "unquenchable curiosity" and desire to learn.
 When he was a child, he viewed his first archaeological excavation, when he joined his father on one of his job sites.
 While his father spent most of his time at work, Owsley participated in scouting, eventually reaching the rank of an Eagle Scout.
-He was often found searching the surrounding hillside and ended up earning the most scout badges due to his collection of spiders, insects, and leaves.